Oregon opens Maui Invitational with 73-49 rout of Chaminade - WHIZ News

 Oregon got off to a bit of a shaky start before hitting Chaminade with a parade of transition 3s.
 The Ducks used an 18-2 run to go up 21-7 and turned a series of Chaminade possessions into a fight against the shot clock.

-The Silverswords have proven to be resilient through the years, pulling off the occasional upset, and showed a bit of grit to get back in it.
+The Silverswords have proven to be resilient through the years and showed a bit of grit to get back in it.

 They gained confidence at both ends after a few shots started to fall, using a 13-2 run to pull within four.
 Oregon missed 11 of its final 13 shots and went 4 for 19 from 3 to see its lead trimmed to 29-22 at halftime.